luisramirezserna/luis-ramirez-sample-java-test/README.md

 	1.- move to the application forlder:
     	cd luis-ramirez-sample-java-test/clip-transaction-api/

+    2.- run tests
+    	mvn test

-    2.- start app (dependencies will be downloaded)
+    3.- start app (dependencies will be downloaded)
     	a) directly
     		mvn spring-boot:run